MaibornWolff/database-performance-comparison/README.md

 When doing the query test against InfluxDB the service received an OOM kill with the insert configuration.
 To successfully complete the queries the service memory had to be increased to 100Gi.

 For TimescaleDB query performance is also very dependent on the number and size of chunks.
 Too many or too few can negatively impact performance.

+Elasticsearch seems to cache query results, as such running the queries several times will yield millisecond response times for all queries.
+The times noted in the table above are against a freshly started elasticsearch cluster.

 For all databases there seems to be a rough linear correlation between query times and database size.
 So when running the tests with only 50 million rows the query times were about 10 times as fast.